hiredlearn/exampleUser0/README.md

 # Assignment History:

-* Follow the corresponding links for the detailed Reviews and/or other Assignment materials.

-    * Note: An assignee may choose not to publicize their Reviews for a particular Assignment.

 ### 1. Entry Level Web Development - [WebAppDev0](https://github.com/hiredlearn/exampleUser0/tree/main/WebAppDev0)
 **Date:** 12-26-2020
 **Summary:**  The developer successfully completed an Entry Level SW project and clearly understands the business flows and requirements.